Park Bo Gum Congratulates Song Joong Ki, Song He Kyo During Best Actor Acceptance Speech At Seoul Drama Awards

 The two actors gave each other a hug and the close relationship between the two became a hot topic as predicted.
 After bagging another award for best actor this year, Park Bo Gum did not miss the opportunity to extend his gratitude to his senior at Blossom Entertainment.

 Park Bo Gum was not the only one to receive a prestigious award on September 7.
-The Seoul Drama Awards which is a collaborative effort between the Korean Broadcasting Association, EBS, KBS, MBC, and SBS also honored other local talents.
+The Seoul Drama Awards, which is a collaborative effort between the Korean Broadcasting Association, EBS, KBS, MBC, and SBS, also honored other local talents.

 #구르미그린달빛